YanWang1013/Armour/README.md

-# Armour
+# ISO_report
- ARMOUR is the first platform that intelligently identifies, manages and audits a company’s legal requirements for regulatory compliance, ensuring the company is always fully compliant as their operations or legislations change.
+ This is the first platform that intelligently identifies, manages and audits a company’s legal requirements for regulatory compliance, ensuring the company is always fully compliant as their operations or legislations change.

 #Keyword

-Python/Django
+Python/Django, ISO standard, ISO report, PyTest

 #ToDo
 • Developed platform site to build own bespoke ISO Management Systems to ISO 9001, 14001, 45001 & 27001 International standards using Python/Django.